stvtortora/TaskBunny/README.md

 ## Matching Users with Taskers

-After a user specifies some details about the task they need done, they are presented with a list of 'Taskers'.
-Up until this point, Redux has been accumulating task details into a 'currentTask' slice of state.
-To retrieve Taskers from the database, the data from the currentTask slice is sent to the backend through a GET request.
-The Tasker controller then uses Active Record associations to find Taskers whose data match the parameters of the request.
+After a user specifies some details about the task they need done, they are presented with a list of `Taskers`.
+Up until this point, Redux has been accumulating task details into a `currentTask` slice of state.
+To retrieve `Taskers` from the database, the data from the currentTask slice is sent to the backend through a GET request.
+The `Taskers` controller then uses Active Record associations to find `Taskers` whose data match the parameters of the request.

 ``` ruby
 class Api::TaskersController <ApplicationController